 The Gloriosum is a relatively rare philodendron, but there are a few online vendors that carry it.

-Etsy is our favorite place to buy live plants online, and these sellers each had Gloriosum plants in stock at the time this post was published.
+Etsy is our favorite place to buy live plants online, and you can see who’s currently selling Gloriosum plants on Etsy right here.
+For our personally recommended sellers, the below shops each had Gloriosum plants in stock at the time this post was published.
 But if they don’t have it in stock when you first look, keep checking back!

 Philodendron Gloriosum Care